-As an outcome of the below conference, the European Commission, JRC-IPTS, Seville published in December 2014 the S3 Policy Brief Series No. 12/2014 "Synergies between EU R&I Funding Programmes.
+As an outcome of the launching conference, the European Commission, JRC-IPTS, Seville published in December 2014 the S3 Policy Brief Series No. 12/2014 "Synergies between EU R&I Funding Programmes.
 Policy Suggestions from the Launching Event of the Stairway to Excellence Project".
 This Policy Brief addresses the concept of synergies arising from the two major EU funding sources (The European Structural and Investment Funds and Horizon 2020) in the context of the new Stairway to Excellence Project.
 Read more.

 The Smart Specialisation Platform of the European Commission's Joint Research Centre and DG REGIO are jointly organising a launching event of the Stairway to Excellence Project (S2E).